yuanoook/polyspace/mcjs/polynet/readme.md

 From any 1 dimension view,
 a linked point can only have two adjacent neighbors at most.

+From global view,
+2 adjacent points can only have difference in 1 dimension

 # 7 Sides

 From any 1 dimension view,